Sharon P. Siegel

 - College of the Holy Cross BA (1987)

-- Conducted workplace investigations involving allegations of employee misconduct and harassment
+- Conducted workplace investigations involving allegations of employee misconduct

-- Represented public-sector clients in employee termination hearings
+- Represented public sector clients in employee termination hearings

 - Sharon has given presentations on the Fair Labor Standards Act, employer record keeping and retention, the contingent workforce, conducting investigations in the workplace, vicarious employer liability for unlawful harassment by supervisors, employee handbooks, the hiring and firing process, privacy in the workplace, discipline of teachers and other school personnel, and student discipline.